 These salamanders are permanently aquatic and usually occur in swamps, ponds, lakes, flooded areas along streams, and occasionally roadside ditches, but where aquatic vegetation is dense.
 Western lesser sirens occur only in the southeastern corner of Oklahoma.
 Their west to east distribution in North America extends from south-central Texas to North Carolina and north to south from central Illinois to northern Mexico and through most of peninsular Florida.

-Females breed for the first time during their second year and deposit clutches of many (100 to 200 or more) small eggs during late winter (February and March).
+Females breed for the first time during their second year and deposit clutches of many (100 to 200 or more) small eggs in February and March.
 Eggs are deposited in small cavities in mud at the bottom of swamps and ponds.
 During extended droughts, western lesser sirens bury themselves in the mud and form a cocoon around their body with skin secretions.
 The cocoon reduces water loss and allows the salamander to remain inactive for eight months or more.
 Western lesser sirens feed on a wide variety of aquatic invertebrates.

 Western lesser sirens can grow between 10 and 19 inches in length.